Learning about Liver Cancer: Early Diagnosis and Risk

 Heavy Alcohol Use

-Drinking too much alcohol over years leads to liver damage.
-This damage can grow into cancer.
+Excessive consumption of alcohol over several years causes liver damage.
+This damage may develop to cancer.

 Liver Cirrhosis